Bonus Walkthroughs¶

 Search for leftover

-kubectl get configmap --all-namespaces
+configmapskubectl get configmap --all-namespaces -

 Dig into the Helm Chart configmap